 Have you hit a brick wall in your genealogy research?
 Have you considered hiring help?
 We share 4 tips for managing expectations when hiring a professional genealogist.

 As Legacy Tree’s high client ratings can attest, hiring a professional genealogist can be a deeply rewarding and exciting process.
-In fifteen years of service, we have helped thousands of clients learn about their heritage, identify biological parents, join lineage societies, break down brick walls, trace their immigrant origins, and so much more.
+In nearly 20 years of service, we have helped thousands of clients learn about their heritage, identify biological parents, join lineage societies, break down brick walls, trace their immigrant origins, and so much more.

 However, genealogy can also lead to disappointments, surprises, and frustration—especially if you’re not prepared for those realities up front.
 An awareness of the following four principles is key in having realistic expectations about your experience working with a professional genealogy company like Legacy Tree Genealogists.